bigscience-workshop/model_card/README.md

 #### **Misuse**

-Intentionally using the model for harm, violating [human rights](#human-rights), or other kinds of malicious activities is a misuse of this model.
+Intentionally using the model for harm, violating [human rights](#human-rights), or other kinds of malicious activities, is a misuse of this model.
 This includes:

 -   Spam generation